magento/pagebuilder-docs/docs/control-layouts/add-viewports.md

 -  `icon` — for adding an icon to the button.
 -  `media` — for adding a media query used to show viewport properties on the frontend.

-At this point, if save your `view.xml` file, clear your cache (`bin/magento cache:clean`), and do a hard reload of your browser, you should see two additional buttons (without icons) in the Page Builder's stage header:
+At this point, if you save your `view.xml` file, clear your cache (`bin/magento cache:clean`), and do a hard reload of your browser, you should see two additional buttons (with broken images) in the Page Builder's stage header:

 ![Viewport icons](../images/viewport-skeletons-without-images.png)